kororaproject/kp-documentation/Development-Notes.md

 ~~It was suggested that we create a separate repo for documentation, - "if you really want to be able to use PRs for documentation you can use a normal github repo to do the PRs on and the repo owners (those with push permissions) can manually sync to the wiki repo when new documentation is added/accepted"
 If this is done it may be better to move this wiki to that repo.
 This would also solve the image storage issue as covered in https://github.com/kororaproject/website/issues/56~~ Done After some trial and error it was found that for images to appear on kp.org they need to use the full path with ?raw=true appended.
-It may be necessary to create a Contribution Guidelines doc to simplify acceptance of contributions.
+~~It may be necessary to create a Contribution Guidelines doc to simplify acceptance of contributions.
 One possible issue is image names which could be duplicated.
-Suggest names reflect the document they attach to.
+Suggest names reflect the document they attach to.~~ Done
+Need to standardise layout.
+Some docs have a leading H1 which (usually) duplicates the doc title and therefore is superfluous on the wiki.
+Suggest a H2 is used when it differs from the title and otherwise removed.
+There is also inconsistent use of H2 and H3 within docs.
+This should be standardised as well.

 ## Categorise Docs
 ~~add folders to categorise~~  Done
 ### Installation Etc.